Rubella (German measles)

 What is rubella?

-Rubella is a contagious illness caused by a virus.
-Rubella is also known as ‘German measles’, but it is different to the illness caused by the measles virus.
-Some people with rubella do not have symptoms at all.
-For others, infection can cause a mild illness with fever and a red rash.
+Rubella is a contagious virus, also known as ‘German measles'.
+It is different from the measles virus.
+Many people with rubella have no symptoms, while others experience a mild illness with fever and a red rash.

-This page focuses on advice for adults and children aged above 5 years.
+This page focuses on advice for adults and children over 5 years.
 You can find information about rubella during pregnancy and in babies and younger children on the Pregnancy, Birth and Baby website.

 What are the symptoms of rubella?

-About 1 in every 2 people who catch rubella do not have any symptoms.
+About half of people who catch rubella do not have any symptoms.
 People without symptoms can still spread the infection to others.

 People with rubella who feel unwell usually notice symptoms about 2 – 3 weeks after contact with a person infected with the virus.